-Fair Value of Active Pension Plan Assets
+Fair Value of Gray Pension Plan Assets

-We calculate the fair value of our active pension plan's assets based upon the observable and unobservable net asset value of its underlying investments.
+We calculate the fair value of the Gray Pension Plan's assets based upon the observable and unobservable net asset value of its underlying investments.
 We utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
 These inputs are prioritized by the fair value hierarchy proscribed by Accounting Standards Codification Topic 820, described in Note 4 "Fair Value Measurement."

-The following table presents the fair value of our active pension plan's assets and classifies them by level within the fair value hierarchy as of December 31, 2014 and 2013, respectively (in thousands):
+The following table presents the fair value of the Gray Pension Plan's assets and classifies them by level within the fair value hierarchy as of December 31, 2015 and 2014, respectively (in thousands):

-Active Pension Plan Fair Value Measurements
+Gray Pension Plan Fair Value Measurements